hrofeh/retainer/README.md

 Watch out for memory (especially Context) leaks
 --------
-Marking an non-primitive field as @Retained means it won't be released when a configuration change occures.
+Marking a non-primitive field as @Retained means it won't be released when a configuration change occures.

 Although Retainer makes sure at compile time that non of your @Retain fields is or is a subclass of Context, you should watch out for memory leaks and never retain an object holding a refernce to an android Context.